-The borate ester can react with all reactive groups in wood like reactive groups in wood, for instance with:
+The borate ester can bind to all reactive groups in wood like reactive groups in wood, for instance with:

--Pectin -Hemicelluloses -Lignin
+Pectin

+Hemicelluloses

+Cellulose

+Lignin

-Especially it will react with its active groups containing Oxygen, so after the reaction the active cannot be easily removed from wood.
+It is believed that Polymeric Betaine binds to functional groups containing Oxygen, so after fixation the active cannot be easily removed from wood.
 Graph 6 shows clearly the possible binding positions at the end of the polar groups of Polymeric Betaine.
-The long Hydrocarbon-chains dosnt't affect the polar groups.strongly.
+The long Hydrocarbon-chains do not affect the polar groups.strongly.